terrier-org/pyterrier/README.md

 ### Linux or Google Colab or Windows or macOS
 1. `pip install 'pyterrier[all]'`
 2. You may need to set JAVA_HOME environment variable if Pyjnius cannot find your Java installation.
-On Colab, we install Java automatically.

 # PyTerrier Extensions